amitkarmacharya-edu/burger/README.md

 ## Installation

-The following steps listed below will help guide you through the installation proces.
+The steps listed below will guide you through the installation proces.

 - Node.js